AKAD0/FFM_XOR/README.md

 $$

 In particular, the problem doesn't need optimization due to guaranteed convergence of linear equation of linear regression model.\
-In general, the stochastic gradient descend is usually used which gives acceptable results.
+In general, the stochastic gradient descent is usually used and produces acceptable results.

 ### > Initializing data
 $$